How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Step 5: Dry Immediately

-Arguably, this is the most important step in this how to clean laminate wood floors without streaking guide.
+This is the most important step in this guide.

 Once you have mopped the entire floor, take out a dry microfiber mop pad and dry everything immediately.
 Do not wait.
 If you do, the cleaner will have the time to soak into the floorboards and cause streaking.